dswenn/dswenn.github.io/projects/_posts/2022-4-11-22-Homelessness.markdown

 ![table]({{ site.url }}/assets/img/homelessness/home15.jpg)

+We piloted the digital kiosk at four sites for over a week.

 ![table]({{ site.url }}/assets/img/homelessness/home7.jpg)

+We collected and compiled the results.

 ![table]({{ site.url }}/assets/img/homelessness/home8.jpg)

 ![table]({{ site.url }}/assets/img/homelessness/home14.jpg)

+We were most surprised to hear that clients preferred the kiosk because it gave them privacy.
+With the old paper binder, other clients could flip through to see who is checked in or not - invading the privacy of other clients.
+With the kiosk, this data can't be viewed.
+Another surprising finding was how useful staff found the digital dashboard.
+The dashboard let staff check in on high risk clients when they are gone too long to make sure they are safe.
+Case managers even commented that her clients started to ask for chromebooks - their familiarity with using the kiosk is now enabling previously digitally averse clients to use chromebooks to start looking for jobs.

 ### Solution 2: The Button
 What if we made a button that clients could press to notify staff that they were present in their room?